BenLorantfy-Archive/benlorantfy.github.io/_posts/2016-07-09-An-IoT-Dog-Pen.md

   2. Create a mpeg websocket stream from the http stream.
 The jsmpeg repsitory convientantly includes a stream server that does just this for you.
   3. Recieve the mpeg websocket stream on the browser and use [jsmpeg](https://github.com/phoboslab/jsmpeg) to decode it onto a canvas.

+To host it, I'm using a spare PC desktop with decent specs but you could probably just as easily use a cheap Rasberry Pi.
+It's running node.js and a simple mysql database.
+I redirected requests to the router IP to the server's private IP from the router settings for port 80 and a couple websocket ports for each camera stream.

 ## Water Bowl

 I also added the ability to fill minion's water bowl by holding a button on the pen's webpage.
 I used a Chinese knockoff Ardunio that I got for $10 at a local electronics shop.
 Since my web server was written in node.js I used the [johnny five](http://johnny-five.io/) javascript robotics library.
 It's a really cool library that lets you talk to Ardunios from node.js.
 You have to make sure you load Firmata onto the board first, which is a protocal for communicating with microcontrollers over USB, which you can find in the examples in the Ardunio IDE as "StandardFirmata".
 I hooked up the Ardunio to a 3V relay that controlled power to a 12V bildge pump.
 The bildge pump was put in a bucket of water and I connected a hose from the pump to a custom built water trough that I put in minion's pen.